 Since the sun is quite far away from us, it behaves like a point light source.
 Its rays are therefore very straightforward and reach us in straight lines.
-They create separate, harsh shadows that enhance the expressiveness of the texture and contour of the subject itself, especially when the light falls at an oblique angle.
-Because direct sunlight is straightforward, harsh light can be easily obstructed to prevent it from reaching any surface.
+They create different, harsh shadows that enhance the texture and contour of the subject itself, especially when the light falls at an oblique angle.
+Because direct sunlight is straightforward, intense light can be easily obstructed to prevent it from reaching any surface.

 - Partially closing the shutters of the lighting fixture can limit the spread of light.

-- If you attach a small piece of diffusing material to one of the shades of the lighting fixture, you can attenuate only part of the light beam.
+- If you attach a small piece of diffusing material to one of the lighting fixture shades, you can attenuate only part of the light beam.

-- Many artificial light sources, such as a match, candle or light bulb, behave this way.
-Due to their very limited size, they act as point sources and create harsh light no matter how powerful or weak they are.
+- Many artificial light sources, such as a match, candle, or light bulb, behave this way.
+Due to their minimal size act as point sources and create harsh light no matter how powerful or weak they are.

-- Instead of diffusing light in all directions (as is the case with a light bulb hanging from the ceiling), most lighting fixtures have a special reflective parabolic reflector that forms a narrow beam of light rays.
-They can also have a converging Fresnel lens to concentrate the light beam.
-This concentration of light rays increases the efficiency of the lamp and helps to limit the light to the selected area of the plan.
+- Most lighting fixtures have a unique parabolic reflector that forms a narrow beam of light rays instead of diffusing light in all directions.
+This concentration of light rays increases the lamp’s efficiency and helps limit the light to the selected area of the plan.

-- By adjusting the position of the reflector and / or lens in relation to the lamp, it is possible to greatly change the angle of the light beam and, to some extent, its intensity.
+- By adjusting the position of the reflector or lens to the lamp, it is possible to change the angle of the light beam significantly and, to some extent, its intensity.
 Restriction curtains can be attached to the light fixture to limit the light beam in different directions.

-Hard Light vs Soft Light in Filming & Photography
+Hard Light vs Soft Light in Filming & Videography

 Advantages of Hard Light